pacama95/wedding_backend/README.md

 Python Flask backend for managing wedding guest confirmations with PostgreSQL storage and Google Sheets synchronization.

+> **Disclaimer:** This is a small personal project meant as a quick solution for my wedding website.
+It prioritizes practicality over production-ready best practices.

 ## 🚀 Quick Start (Local Development)

 ```bash